 - I. To present basic knowledge in conventional and modern software project management principles. - II.
 To identify the steps of project planning, management, quality assurance and their relationships. - III.
-To develop their skills for tracking, controlling software deliverables with in schedule and budget.
+To develop their skills for tracking, controlling software deliverables with in schedule and budget. - IV.
+To overcome challenges associated with software projects and to successfully lead projects.

 - 1. Implement a project to manage project schedule, expenses and resources of a application. - 2.
 Identify the resources required for a project and to produce a work plan and resource schedule. - 3.
 Design and develop project plans to address real-world management challenges. - 4.
 Aware of project management theories, tools, techniques and methods to manage the software projects at each stage of software development life cycle. - 5.
-Understand modern software project management principles as a member and leader in a team to manage the projects.
+Understand modern software project management principles as a member and leader in a team to manage the projects. - 6.
+Function effectively in a team environment to accomplish a common goal through managing people, communications and change

-UNIT- I: INTRODUCTION TO CONVENTIONAL SOFTWARE MANAGEMENT & IMPROVING SOFTWARE ECONOMICS (10 Periods)
+UNIT- I: INTRODUCTION TO CONVENTIONAL SOFTWARE MANAGEMENT & IMPROVING SOFTWARE ECONOMICS